 - Add liquid (aquafaba and lemon juice) first, then the dry ingredients.

-- We have a Vitamix A2300 with a 64 oz (2-liter) wet container in which 3 cups of chickpea (500 g) is the minimum you need to make fluffy hummus.
+- We have a Vitamix A2300 with a 64-oz wet container, in which three cups of chickpea (500 g) is the minimum you need to make fluffy hummus.

 Top tips if you don’t have a Vitamix

-- Mince the garlic – I just drop the garlic as a clove in the blender, but you can mince it before with a garlic press* (I have a similar one).
+- Mince the garlic – I drop it as a clove in the blender or mince it with a garlic press* beforehand.

-- Blend separately – First, try to blend the chickpeas with the aquafaba as smooth as possible before adding any other ingredients.
+- Blend separately – First, try to blend the chickpeas with the aquafaba as smoothly as possible before adding any other ingredients.

 Video